 Walk into a home filled with houseplants, and you’re bound to instantly feel more relaxed in seconds.
 Aside from houseplants making for some beautiful Instagram pics, numerous studies have shown that houseplants help to purify the air in your home and also improve the oxygen quality.
 But beyond plants’ air-purifying effects (and a ton of other benefits!), the act of tending to living plants or arranging cut flowers is a wonderful way to get your mind off and let go of some stress.

 Even if you aren’t blessed with a green thumb, you can still add some greenery with low-maintenance plants.
 For example, fiddle leaf figs are super trendy and are great for putting in a sunny room.
 You can even place a plant or two in the bathroom, like a Boston fern, which loves humid environments.
 Don’t let your black thumb stop you!

 Set Boundaries With Technology

 Statistic time: On average, we stare at some sort of screen 45 out of every 60 minutes per day!
 Crazy, right?
 And those constant pings and alerts have a tendency to keep us on edge.
-Instead of scrolling through social media or binge-watching your favorite show as soon as you get home, give your eyes — and your mind — some rest.
+But instead of scrolling through social media or binge-watching your favorite show as soon as you get home, give your eyes — and your mind — some rest.
 Get involved in a hobby that helps you strike a balance between your screen time.
-By designating different areas for play, work and rest, you're creating "an automatic cue to your subconscious informing you that it is time for a specific activity," says Veranda editor, Lindsey Campbell.
-"This will help to construct a space that supports balance and harmony."
+By designating different areas for play, work and rest, you’re creating “an automatic cue to your subconscious informing you that it is time for a specific activity,” says Veranda editor, Lindsey Campbell.
+“This will help to construct a space that supports balance and harmony.”